Why you need to know your core values and how you can find them

 “Peace of mind comes when your life is in harmony with true principles and values and in no other way.”Stephen R Covey

 What are values or principles in life?

-In moral terms a value is an ideal that we give a high degree of importance.
-Values are our moral code that guides us, and the priorities that motivate us.
+In moral terms, a value is an ideal that we give a high degree of importance.
+Values are the moral code that guides us, and the priorities that motivate us.
 They are the principles we uphold, the ethics and tenants that we believe in and ascribe to.
 These ideas are our standards that set our rules of conduct and standard of behaviour.

 If you do not know what your values are then it is very likely that you are living your life – whether you know it or not – according to other people’s principles or priorities.

 “Just as your car runs more smoothly and requires less energy to go faster and farther when the wheels are in perfect alignment, you perform better when your thoughts, feelings, emotions, goals, and values are in balance.”Brian Tracy